syncpak/playbooks/README.md

 **userdelete.yml:** Deletes the user `"user_name"` from the WTI device.

 ### NOTES
-cpm_plugconfig, cpm_plugcontrol, cpm_ports are currently in review and are not included with the release Ansible 2.7.x
+cpm_interface, cpm_time_date are currently in review and are not included with the release Ansible 2.9.x